bendtherules/bendtherules.github.com/posts/function-name-binding.md

 // function identifier(paramList) {body}
 ```

-(There is technically also a unnamed function statement which can only be used for default export, but we'll cover that later in misc.)

 ## .name
  For function statements, **`.name` is simply string form of the identifier `hello`** - that is "hello".
 And it's **always** going to be a string, because you can't use a expression or symbol in the name part (identifier) of function statements.
 Ex - `function Symbol("abc"){}` - this is NOT valid.